-The provision and availability of facilities for people to take part in formal and informal activity, that contributes to healthier lifestyles and can provide a 'stepping stone' into more formal sport will be supported and promoted.
+The provision and availability of facilities for people to take part in informal activity, that contribute to healthier lifestyles and can provide a 'stepping stone' into more formal sport will be supported and promoted.

-The City Council will keep the provision of sports facilities within the City under review in the light of changing demands and preferences, and where deficiencies and oversupply are identified in an up-to-date assessment will aim to work with partners to address this.
+The City Council will keep the provision of sports facilities within the City under review in the light of changing demands and preferences, and where deficiencies are identified will aim to work with partners to address this.

 Sports and physical activity facilities will be protected from development, unless it can be demonstrated that they are surplus to requirements through a robust and up to date assessment of need.
-Where there is identified need for particular sports and physical recreation facilities, the loss of existing sports facilities for these sports will not be allowed unless an equivalent or better quantity and quality replacement provision is provided.
+Where there is identified need for particular sports and physical recreation facilities, the loss of existing sports facilities for these sports will not be allowed unless appropriate replacement provision is provided.

-Facilities within the City's educational establishments that can be used by the community provide a useful contribution towards the recreational and leisure requirements of the City and this will be encouraged.
+Facilities within the City's schools that can be used by the community provide a useful contribution towards the recreational and leisure requirements of the City and this will be encouraged.

-Facilities for participation sport which attract large numbers of visitors and incorporate elements of entertainment, retail or leisure uses which operate for many hours of the day should be located in highly accessible locations, preferably in or adjacent to town centres.
+Sporting facilities which attract large numbers of visitors and incorporate elements of entertainment, retail or leisure uses which operate for many hours of the day should be located in highly accessible locations, preferably in or adjacent to town centres.
 It is important that community sport and leisure facilities should be located in easily accessible sites, with safe pedestrian and cycle access as well as being close to local public transport routes.